Day 1 Naples

 Please note all prices are in New Zealand Dollars, share twin/double room and subject to change.

-Optional Single Room Supplement from $710 if you want to have your own room, or you can choose to share with someone else of same sex, and pay share twin price as above.
+If you are travelling alone, single room supplement $1070 or you can share with someone else of same gender, and pay share twin price as above.

 Italy's Amalfi Coast offers an extraordinary palette of colours, with rich azure skies, white limestone cliffs, deep blue seas, and bright citrus orchards lit by the dazzling Mediterranean sun.
 The smell of rosemary and citrus trees fills the air, fields of multi-coloured roses overwhelm the eyes and sandy beaches are magical to the touch.
 A web of ancient pathways winds along shoreline cliffs, leading from charming coastal towns through rustic woodlands and up to beautiful villages perched atop craggy peaks.
 On this enchanting walking adventure, we experience the hidden treasures and authentic culture of this Italian paradise.
 Highlights include our hike along the stunning Sentiero degli Dei (Footpath of the Gods), the spectacular village of Positano a daytrip to the Isle of Capri and an included visit to Pompeii.
 The area is renowned for its’ pasta, mozzarella and pizza as well as ‘frutti di mare’ – specialities from the sea – described as the best Europe has to offer!